What is a dietary supplement?

 Can’t I can get all the vitamins and minerals needed from the food that I eat?

 There is insufficient evidence to either recommend for or against the use of multivitamin/mineral supplements for the prevention of chronic diseases.
-It is recommended that you get all the vitamins/minerals you need by eating nutrient-dense forms of foods while balancing calorie intake with energy expenditure.
-Nutrient-dense foods contain essential vitamins and minerals, and also fiber and other naturally occurring substances that may have positive health effects.
-For more information see the Dietary Guidelines for Americans.
+It is recommended that you get all the vitamins/minerals you need by eating nutrient-dense foods while balancing calorie intake with energy expenditure.
+Nutrient-dense foods contain essential vitamins and minerals as well as fiber and other naturally occurring substances that may have positive health effects.
+For more information, see the Dietary Guidelines for Americans.

 Should I check with my physician before taking a dietary supplement?

-You should always check with your physician, healthcare provider or pharmacist before purchasing or taking any supplement.
+Yes, you should always check with your physician, healthcare provider or pharmacist before purchasing or taking any supplement.
 Especially, if you are pregnant, nursing a baby or have a chronic medical condition, such as diabetes, hypertension or heart disease.
 Remember, ingredients in dietary supplements are not tested or approved by the FDA.
 The FDA regulates label claims for dietary supplements.
-For more information on the FDA's role in Dietary Supplement Regulation, visit the FDA's Web site regarding Dietary Supplements.
+For more information on the FDA's role in Dietary Supplement Regulation, visit the FDA's website regarding Dietary Supplements.

 What questions should I ask a health professional about taking dietary supplements?

-Ask whether you need the supplement based on your current diet and health.
+Ask whether you need the supplement based on your current diet and health status.
 Also, ask what benefits and risks the supplement can have, how much to take and for how long.
-Be sure they have all your information and know exactly which supplements and medicines you're taking.
+Be sure they have all your information and know exactly which supplements and medicines you are taking.

 What should I do if I think a dietary supplement is causing side effects?